King's Guard: Commonwealth units

 Units from the British Empire and Commonwealth of Nations have occasionally formed the King's Guard.
 The 117th (Eastern Townships) Battalion of the Canadian Expeditionary Force was the first non-British unit to form the guard in 1916.
 The first time commands were given in another language other than English occurred in 1940, when the French Canadian Royal 22e Régiment formed the guard and issued their commands in French.
 Only one unit from a Commonwealth country where the sovereign was not head of state has formed the guard, the 1st Battalion, Royal Malay Regiment in 2008.

-British Empire and Commonwealth units have formed the guard to mark a number of occasions, such as the coronation of George VI and Elizabeth and the coronation of Elizabeth II.
+British Empire and Commonwealth units have formed the guard to mark a number of occasions, such as the coronations of George VI in 1937 and Elizabeth II in 1953.
 Commonwealth units have also formed the guard to mark anniversaries or to reinforce close ties with the United Kingdom.
 The Royal Canadian Air Force mounted the guard in 2018 to commemorate the Royal Air Force's 100th anniversary and the cooperative history between the two air forces.

-Units that have formed the guard to commemorate national historic anniversaries include the Australia's Federation Guard, who formed the guard in 1988 to commemorate the 200th anniversary of the First Fleet's arrival to Australia, and again in 2000 to commemorate the centenary of the Federation of Australia.
+Units that have formed the guard to commemorate national historic anniversaries include the 1st Battalion, Royal Australian Regiment, who formed the guard in 1988 to commemorate the 200th anniversary of the First Fleet's arrival to Australia, and the Federation Guard in 2000 to commemorate the centenary of the Federation of Australia.
 The Princess Patricia's Canadian Light Infantry also formed the guard in 2017 to commemorate the 150th anniversary of Canadian Confederation.

 Units have also formed the guard to commemorate their own anniversaries, with the Royal 22e Régiment forming the guard in 2014 to commemorate their 100th anniversary, and The Royal Regiment of Canadian Artillery forming the guard in 2021 to commemorate their 150th anniversary.

 Some Commonwealth units will form the guard on days that are significant to their country, with the Jamaica Regiment having mounted the guard on Jamaican Emancipation Day and Independence Day, and the Royal Canadian Air Force having formed the guard on Canada Day.

 The following is a list of units from the British Empire and Commonwealth to have mounted the King's Guard:

+Non-Commonwealth units

+On 8 April 2024, to commemorate the 120th anniversary of the Entente Cordiale, a detachment from the 2e Régiment d'Infanterie of the French Garde Republicaine became the first unit from a non-Commonwealth country to participate in the ceremony - the detachment were marched onto the forecourt of Buckingham Palace in place of that day's New Guard, and were inspected by the Duke and Duchess of Edinburgh alongside Hélène Tréheux-Duchêne, the French Ambassador to the United Kingdom, before then being marched off.
+In a reciprocal arrangement, soldiers of No. 7 Company, Coldstream Guards took part in the guard mounting ceremony at the Élysée Palace, official residence of the French President, in Paris.